pagkly/Zed/Investopedia4/Demographics Definition.md

 The use of demographics helps to determine whether its products and services are being targeted to that company's most important consumers.
 For example, market segments may identify a particular age group, such as baby boomers (born 1946-1964) or millennials (born 1981-1996), that have certain buying patterns and characteristics.

-The advent of the internet, social media, predictive algorithms, and big data has dramatic implications for the collection and use of demographic information.
-Modern consumers give out a flood of data, sometimes unwittingly, that are collected and tracked through their online and offline lives by myriad apps, social media platforms, third party data collectors, retailers, and financial transaction processors.
+The advent of the internet, [[Social Media|social media]], predictive algorithms, and big data has dramatic implications for the collection and use of demographic information.
+Modern consumers give out a flood of data, sometimes unwittingly, that are collected and tracked through their online and offline lives by myriad apps, social media platforms, [[Third Party|third party]] data collectors, retailers, and financial transaction processors.

 Combined with the growing field of artificial intelligence, this mountain of collected data can be used to predict and target consumer choices and buying preferences with uncanny accuracy based on their demographic characteristics and past behavior.